How to Use Conflict With Teens For Good

 Parenting Strategy: Move from the Issue to the Process

 Unfortunately, some parents unintentionally encourage their kids abuse by continuing to talk about the issue when the process has taken a negative turn.
-Continuing to talk about the dirty shirt, the party on Friday night, or permission to go out when kids are being abusive validates their process.
+Continuing to talk about the messy bathroom, the party on Friday night, or permission to go out when kids are being abusive validates their process.
 When children at any age move to aggressive techniques to get what they want, parents must make an important shift.

 Refusing to talk about an issue when the process turns ugly is essential.
 “I can’t talk to you about this while you’re treating me this way.”
 This approach can stop kids in their tracks because their meanness or disrespect aren’t working to manipulate or control the dialogue.